spring-projects/sts4/vscode-extensions/vscode-manifest-yaml/README.md

 ## Debugging

-To debug the language server, open `lib/Main.ts` and edit to set the `DEBUG` constant to `true`.
+To debug the language server, open `lib/Main.ts` and edit to set the `DEBUG` option to `true`.
 When you laucnh the app next by pressing `F5` it will launch with debug options being passed to the JVM.

 You can then connect a 'Remote Java' Eclipse debugger on port 8000.

-Note that in debug mode we launch not from the 'fatjar' produced by the maven build, but instead use the classes from 'target/classes' directory.
-This allows you to edit the server code in Eclipse and relaunch the client from vscode without rebuilding the fatjar.

 ## Packaging as a vscode extension

 First make sure the stuff is all built locally:

-     npm install
+     ./scripts/preinstall.sh  # only needed if this is the first build. npm install

 Then package it: